Friends of the Cancer Centre Scholarship Winners 2018

 The Dr Gary McGowan Scholarship, the Pamela Lutton Scholarship, and the Pearl Ewing Scholarship have all been named and dedicated to late friends and colleagues in the Cancer Centre who themselves were champions of further career development and who each strived for professional excellence for the good of their patients.
 We are delighted to announce the following winners of this year's scholarships:

-The Pamela Lutton Scholarship 2017 is open to therapy radiographers working in the Cancer Centre and provides funding for a training or educational course.
-This year's scholarship has been awarded to Jean Smith, Radiotherapy Section Manager at the Cancer Centre, who will use the scholarship funding to attend the ESTRO IGRT School in Athens.
+The Pamela Lutton Scholarship 2018 is open to therapy radiographers working in the Cancer Centre in Belfast and the North West Cancer Centre in Derry/ Londonderry and provides funding for a training or educational course.
+This year's scholarship has been awarded to Gillian McKittrick, radiographet at the North West Cancer Centre who will use the scholarship funding to complete her masters qualification in radiotherapy with a research project focused on improving the delivery of prostate cancer radiotherapy at the by investigating the reduction of PTV margins.

-The Pearl Ewing Scholarship 2017 is open to all health care professionals working in cancer services to fund, or part fund, a training or educational course.
-This year's scholarship has been awarded to Gemma McCann and Elaine Kelly, both Clinical Technologists in the Cancer Centre's Medical Physics department.
-Gemma and Elaine will both attend the ESTRO Advanced Treatment Planning Course in Barcelona.
+The Pearl Ewing Scholarship 2018 is open to all health care professionals working in cancer services to fund, or part fund, a training or educational course.
+This year's scholarship has been awarded to Sergio Esteve who will use the funding to travel to Valencia to attend the Advanced Brachytherapy Physics course organised by the European Society for Therapeutic Radiology and Oncology (ESTRO).

 Stay tuned to find out how our winners get on and how the scholarships are making a difference to local patients.